-Newest Figures Show New Home Prices Rise, Sales Drop in Indianapolis
+Newest Figures Show New Home Prices Increase, Sales Drop in Indianapolis

-New home closings in the Indianapolis, IN market declined year-over-year in July, swinging downward off a year-over-year gain in June 2013.
-New home closings saw a drop of 8.8% from the year earlier to 197.
-In comparison, new home closings in the same month last year saw a 16.7% climb year-over-year in June.
+In the Indianapolis, IN market, new home closings declined year-over-year in November, a downhill move after a rise in October 2013.
+Closings slumped 26.0% from a year earlier to 191.
+In comparison, new home closings in the same month last year saw a 2.3% jump year-over-year in October.

-New home closings accounted for 9.6% of overall housing closings.
-This is a boost from 6.7% of closings a year earlier.
-For new and existing homes, closings sank in July after also declining in June year-over-year.
+New home closings represented 20.0% of overall housing closings.
+This is a surge from 8.8% of closings a year earlier.
+Closings of new and existing homes fell year-over-year in November after also falling in October year-over-year.

 Pricing and Mortgage Trends

-There was a boost year-over-year in the average mortgage size on new homes along with new home prices.
-It jumped to $239,376 in July, a 14.8% rise.
-In June 2013, average mortgage size on newly sold homes saw a 14.5% gain year-over-year from a year earlier.
+For newly sold homes, the average mortgage size jumped year-over-year along with new home prices.
+In November 2013, there was a 11.6% hike in the average mortgage size, reaching $248,665.
+In October 2013, average mortgage size on newly sold homes saw a 14.5% surge year-over-year from a year earlier.